carbon-design-system/design-system-website/src/content/getting-started/service-providers/service-icon.md

 ### Size

 Only one SVG is required of your service icon for production purposes.
 It should be submitted at the dimensions of `32 x 32` px.

-**Note**: RMC currently asks for 4 icon service sizes.
-Disregard the sizes and enter the same URL for the 32 x 32 px icon in all 4 form fields.

 ## Production guidelines
 ### Icon requirements